Step By Step

 For primary teaching applicants can apply from any degree subject discipline; however applicants are required to demonstrate within their personal statement and at interview how the skills, knowledge and understanding developed within the degree are applicable to primary teaching.

-GCSE English Language, Mathematics and Science at Grade C/Grade 4 or above.
+GCSE English Language, Mathematics and Science at Grade C/Grade 4 or above is also required.

 All applicants for secondary need to have passed or be expecting to pass before the commencement of the programme a GCSE English Language and Mathematics at grade C/4 or above.